deepak-singh5219/E-Commerce-LetsBuy/README.md

 # General Information

 - This project contains the mobile responsive e-commerce application build with `React`, `Next Js` and `Sanity` to offer a modern dynamic application that will be loved by both customers and retailers.
+Modern design and user-friendly UI.

 # Technologies Used